Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.browser.menu.item/-browser-menu-highlightable-item/index.md

 `textColorResource` - Optional ID of color resource to tint the text.

-`highlight` - Highlight object storing the background drawable and additional icon
+`highlight` - Highlight object representing how the menu item will be displayed when highlighted.

 `isHighlighted` - Whether or not to display the highlight